yhc0712/Password-Steward/README.md

         `val("Do you need any napkins?
 (Y/N)")` if the user enters "y", the function returns `"Y"`.

-    2. ***pw_len_check(length, combination)*** : to determine whether the count of requested types of characters exceed the digits of the password, if so, ask the user to modify his/her response.
+    2. ***pw_len_check(length, combination)*** : (used in building prototype) to determine whether the count of requested types of characters exceed the digits of the password, if so, ask the user to modify his/her response.

         The function takes two parameters. *Length* is the digits of the password requested by the user. *Combination* is the number of types of characters (numbers, uppercase letters, lowercase letters, or symbols) the user needs.